CodeYourFuture/SQL-Coursework-Week3/2-api/task.md

 - Add a new DELETE endpoint `/customers/:customerId` to delete an existing customer only if this customer doesn't have orders.👍️

 - Add a new GET endpoint `/customers/:customerId/orders` to load all the orders along with the items in the orders of a specific customer.
-Especially, the following information should be returned: order references, order dates, product names, unit prices, suppliers and quantities.
+Especially, the following information should be returned: order references, order dates, product names, unit prices, suppliers and quantities.👍️